pj-mill/AspNet_MVC5_Caching/README.md

 #### Testing

-Navigate to the following urls.
+Navigate to the following urls and follow the instructions.
 The thing to watch out for is the 'Created' date.

 |Url|Description|
 |---|-----------|